-The Transformation Manager controls the job queue.
+Job directives control the job queue.
 The job queue is sorted by priority first and then by date submitted.
 Jobs with higher priority are executed before jobs with lower priority, even if jobs with lower priority are submitted first.

-Transformation Manager (TM) directives allow you to control how jobs are queued and processed.
-TM directives can be provided through the Transformation Services, FME Server REST API, and FME Server Console.
+Job directives can be provided through the Transformation Services, FME Server REST API, and FME Server Console.

 An integer representing the request's priority level.
 Lower values mean a higher priority.
 Priority values must be greater than or equal to zero.

 If priority is not set, the default is 100.
 The default range is 1 to 200, but there is no restriction other than being greater than zero.
 The highest priority is 1.
 A priority less than or equal to zero defaults to 100.

 Runs a job until it is explicitly canceled.
 The job continuously restarts, regardless of whether the job completed successfully, failed, or the server crashed or was shut down.
 Valid values are true or false.